cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

     * MAC-BAR
     Minimum alveolar concentration required to **b**lock **a**drenergic **response**, i.e. to prevent a rise in HR or BP following skin incision.
     * MAC<sub>95</sub>
-    The MAC required to prevent a movement response to a standard surgical stimulus in 95% of the ppulation.
+    The MAC required to prevent a movement response to a standard surgical stimulus in 95% of the population.
     * MAC.hr<sup>-1</sup>
     The amount of time a patient is exposed to 1 MAC of an agent.
 Used to compare different agents.